Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Mac OS/Quick access Screen sharing with  Apple script.md

-So apple introduce this feature to
+So apple introduce this feature to let use [remote control] another apple device (macbook , macmini).
+And since I have 2.
+And I constnatly switch between them but still want to work on the old session.